Last Updated on February 1, 2025

 • Calling us at 800-558-8740.

-• Visiting CCPA Request Form.
+• Visiting our Consumer Request Form. [hyperlink]

 Only you, or a person that you authorize to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.
 If you are making a request on behalf of another person, you must provide written legal documentation that you are authorized to act on behalf of that individual.